FuelLabs/wgpu-sigops/README.md

 `Signature` is from [`ed25519-dalek`](https://crates.io/crates/ed25519-dalek).
 `Message` and `VerifyingKey` are from [`fuel-crypto`](https://crates.io/crates/fuel-crypto).

+`table_limbs` are precomputed multiples of the curve25519 generator point, and can be easily generated using `precompute::ed25519_bases`.

 The output is a `Vec` of booleans which correspond to `true` if the i-th recovery is valid, and `false` otherwise.